jina-ai/docs/chapters/extend/executor.rst

 5. `Ranker`: calculate scores of documents.
 6. `Classifier`: enrich document with a model.
 7. `Evaluator`: evaluate score based on output and GroundTruth.
-8. `CompoundExecutor`: combine multiple executors into one.
+8. `CompoundExecutor`: combine multiple Executors into one.

-Rule of thumb, you always pick the executor that shares the similar logic to inherit.
+As a rule of thumb, you pick the Executor that shares the similar logic to inherit.

-.. note:: If your algorithm is so unique and does not fit any any of the category above, you may want to `submit an issue for discussion <https://github.com/jina-ai/jina/issues>`_ before you start.
+.. note:: If your algorithm is relatively unique and does not fit in any of the categories above, you may want to `submit an issue for discussion <https://github.com/jina-ai/jina/issues>`_ before you start.

-.. list-table:: Built-in Executors to Inherit
+.. list-table:: Built-in Executors to inherit from
    :widths: 25 25 50
    :header-rows: 1